pepers/SYSC3303-Project/src/README.txt

 USE
+	CLIENT
 	- follow onscreen console prompts from the Client
 	- first choose whether you want to send a (R)ead Request, a (W)rite Request, or (Q)uit
 	- if you chose to read/write, next type in the name of the file that you want to read/write

+	SERVER
+	- when the Server doesn't receive any Datagram Packets for 5 seconds, it will ask the user if they want to (Q)uit or (C)ontinue